aadityavikram/nas_server/README.md

 - Gallery functionality for current folder
 - Range request for video display to enable seek forward or jump to a timeline
 - Logout feature that kills server process and redirects to login page

+## If low on storage
+- Check /nas/storage/temp/zips.
+There maybe temporary zip files present due to failed folder downloads
+- In such case, run command sudo rm /nas/storage/temp/zips/*zip on Ubuntu to remove temporary zip files

 ## Steps